Mudiwa

 Frequently Asked Questions

-A: At full build out there will be two classes per grade with approximately 28-30 children per class.
+A: At full build-out, there will be two classes per grade with approximately 28-30 children per class.
 The grades are Early Learning 1, Early Learning 2, Grades 1-7 (30 students x 9 grades x 2 classes per grade = 540 students).

 Q: Is there sufficient number of children within the local population to fill the school?